 Dementia and Alzheimer’s

-A recent study suggests that dementia could be predicted by serum CoQ10 levels.
-Researchers report that although several previous studies had reported no significant differences in serum CoQ10 levels between patients with and without dementia (including Alzheimer’s disease), this study demonstrates for the first time that a lower serum CoQ10 level is associated with a greater risk of dementia.
-These findings suggest that assessing serum CoQ10 levels could be useful for predicting the development of dementia.
+A study in the journal Atherosclerosis suggests that dementia could be predicted by serum CoQ10 levels.
+Though several previous studies reported no significant differences in serum CoQ10 levels between patients with and without dementia (including Alzheimer’s disease), this study demonstrates for the first time that a lower serum CoQ10 level is associated with a greater risk of dementia.

 CoQ10 levels in our body’s cells decrease as we age, hence the plethora of anti-aging creams and lotions that tout the benefits of CoQ10.
 Plus, its antioxidant properties work to eradicate free radicals, which damage cells.
 But can it actually make you look younger?

-Clearly, it’s a good idea to talk to your healthcare provider and possibly a knowledgeable dietician or nutritionist before adding CoQ10 or any new supplements to your regimen.
-While CoQ10 is generally considered to be safe for healthy adults, it can be potentially harmful for people with certain conditions or those taking certain medications.
+Ideally, you should talk to a healthcare provider or knowledgeable dietician or nutritionist before adding CoQ10 or any new supplements to your regimen.
+While it’s generally considered to be safe for healthy adults, CoQ10 can be potentially harmful to people with certain conditions or those taking certain medications.

-Since CoQ10 is fat-soluble, it’s better absorbed by the body if taken with a meal that contains fat.
-The UMM also suggests that taking it at night may increase your body’s ability to absorb it.
+CoQ10 is fat-soluble, so it’s better absorbed by the body if taken with a meal that contains fat.
+Also, taking it at night may increase your body’s ability to absorb it.

-One last important note: Most experts note that CoQ10 supplements should not be given to children 18 and under unless doing so is advised by a healthcare practitioner.
+One last important note: Most experts say that CoQ10 supplements should not be given to children 18 and under unless doing so is advised by a healthcare practitioner.